-B. Requirements of County and Joint Solid Waste Management Districts solid waste management district (SWMD).
+Each of the 88 counties in Ohio must be in a solid waste management district (SWMD).
 A board of county commissioners may form a SWMD through a resolution or has the option of joining with the board(s) of county commissioners from one or more other counties to form a multi-county SWMD.
 Ohio's 88 counties are organized into 52 SWMDs.
 Of these, 37 are single county SWMDs and 15 are multi-county.